tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 where $\theta_j = (X^TX)^{-1}X^TY$

-The normal equation is useful when n is not very large and $(X^TX)$ is invertible.
+The normal equation is useful when number of features is not very large and $(X^TX)$ is invertible.
 Otherwise, Gradient Descent should be used.
 With Normal Equation, there is no iteration or initializing of theta values.